Squid Game Halloween costumes: Where to buy a red guard suit or green contestant uniform

 Red Light, Green Light Squid Game costume

 One of the more novel looks in the game is that of the giant robot schoolgirl who runs the Red Light, Green Light game, the very first game in the show.
 There didn't seem to be any completed outfits for sale online, but this is easy to assemble yourself.
-Just get a yellow shirt, top it with an orange jumper, and braid your hair (or wear a braided wig).
+Just get a yellow shirt, top it with an orange jumper, and fix your hair in short ponytails or braids (or wear a wig).
 Then creepily say, "Red Light!
 Green Light!" and keep turning around quickly to stare at people.
 That's pretty much it.

 All nine episodes of Squid Game are now available on Netflix.